ucl-cssb/cneta/README.md

 * model 3: independent Markov chain model (with 3 chains)

 The first three models are the same as those for simulation.
-The last one (model of independent Markov chains) should be used for tree reconstruction with svtreeml on data with chromosome gain/loss and WGD.
+The last one (model of independent Markov chains) should be used for tree reconstruction on data with chromosome gain/loss and WGD.
 This model is DIFFERENT from the model used for simulating the data, which is usually model 2 (model of allele-specific copy number) in sveta.
 Model 2 may also be used but there is a strong assumption of event order, that WGD is followed by chromosomal gain or loss and then segment duplication or deletion.